 Welcome to the Carbon-izer Features.
 These are page-based projects that may or may not be updated but are too big for a single blog post or something.
-The biggest one is the Northwest Freeway page, which I've spent a lot of time on, but it's fallen out of date and its replacement is just not ready yet.
+The biggest page on here used to be a page on the Northwest Freeway, but it has been outsourced to another blog entirely.

 The Galleria - I first went to The Galleria in Houston, TX, and it was one of the more enjoyable day trips I've gone on in my life.
 This includes a large directory of how The Galleria appeared in 2003.